 Shortly before sentencing, Peterson was transferred to Waupan.
 Walters was his cellmate.
 Waupan was supposed to have been a better place for Peterson, who told his family that he liked going to the prison’s gym and library.
-He was even looking forward to his first contact ...
+He was even looking forward to his first contact visit with ...

 On June 1, 2010, a Wisconsin prisoner entered a no-contest plea to charges that he helped his cellmate hang himself.